-One of the most pressing environmental issues of our time is the greenhouse gas-induced climate change that will warm the Earth, and might change many other aspects of global climate and environmental systems, including the possibility of abrupt changes in climate and sea level.
+One of the most pressing environmental issues of our time is the greenhouse gas-induced climate and environmental change, including the possibility of abrupt changes.
 A more sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
-Glaciers, ice sheets and the subglacial environment contain records of past climate and ice thickness, which provide clues to understanding future climate.
+Glaciers, ice sheets, and the subglacial environment contain records of past climate and ice thickness, which provide clues to understanding future climate.